ISCDtoolbox/MPD/README.md

 	opt_mode 1

-for optimizing the tetrahedral one.
+for optimizing the tetrahedral one. write

+	n_cpu 4

+for prescribing (for example) 4 threads during the execution of the mpdProgram

 Finally, in order to launch mpdProgram the line command syntax is the following (we assume you are in the outputFiles directory)